 Ross L, Anderson CA. Shortcomings in the attribution process: on the origins and maintenance of erroneous social assessments.
 In: Kahneman D, Slovic P, Tversky A, eds.
 Judgment Under Uncertainty: Heuristics and Biases.
 Cambridge: Cambridge University Press; 1982:144

 “When I used the Belief Continuum® with speciality products, it just worked.
 My CEO was sceptical about investing in this way, but then he saw the science behind the process.”

 The Belief Continuum®: How to identify the belief shifts that lead to behavioural changes

-Alpharmaxim are experienced in working with clients to identify current beliefs and behaviours – those that need to be in place for a product to be successful – and the steps necessary to guide your target audience along the way to their acceptance.
+Alpharmaxim is experienced in working with clients to identify current beliefs and behaviours, defining desired behaviours that need to be in place for a product to be successful and outlining the steps necessary to guide a target audience along the way to their acceptance.